-100. At its forty-first session, the CRC appointed a member to act as focal point for various United Nations entities, and may consider increasing the number of focal points as required.
+106. At its forty-first session, the CRC appointed a member to act as focal point for various United Nations entities, and may consider increasing the number of focal points as required.
 In March 2006, the HRC appointed a rapporteur to liaise with specialized agencies and other bodies of the United Nations system.
-CESCR has appointed a focal point in 2005 to liaise on specific issues.
+CESCR has appointed a focal point in 2005 to liaise on specific issues, this role has however not been actively maintained.